ices-taf/doc/planning/Scrum_Artifacts.md

 See [here](planning/Definition_of_done.md) for the TAF projects definition of done.

+Note that this is an agreement between the dev team and the product owner.
+Each individual backlog item will have thier own acceptance criteria.

 ## Product backlog

 Is a list of items which are small but nonetheless composed of several tasks.
 It is a big list of items,